Grant Application Process Aims

 The Awards Panel

-- Minor applications will usually be assessed once per week.
+- We aim to assess new applications within two weeks of receipt but this is not always possible.
 Those applications meeting our criteria (see above) will be considered in the order in which they were received (date/time) until that month's budget runs out and we close the form.
 The form will reopen the following month with a refreshed budget.

 - At least two members of the judging panel will judge all applications received between the opening date and the deadline.